rozek/locally-unique-id-generator/README.md

 ## Usage within Svelte ##

-**For Svelte it is important to import the package in a module context, otherwise the generated ids may not be unique**:
+**For Svelte it is necessary to import the package in a module context, otherwise the generated ids may not be unique**:

 ```
 <script context="module">